Home » Svalbard Photography Expedition Mid Summer July 2016

 After "Sorgfjorden" we reached the famous "Alkefjellet", where 400 000 Brünich Guillemots nests during the summer.
 We had time for some special photography using floating equipments, drysuits and underwater housings mounted on a pole.

-Surviving the summer.
+Surviving the summer

 After "Alkefjellet" we continued our journey down the Hinlopen and passed the Walrus colony on the southernmost spot of "Wahlbergøya".
 We stayed there for some hours photographing the Walruses before we sailed around the island, checking out a puffing colony there.
 We found the puffins first - after that we sailed into the most strange situation I ever have seen in Svalbard.
 A Polar Bear family eating green gras four hours a day.
 We anchored there for 48 hours watching and photographing this family.
 It was a rare sight!